DHI/MIKE-OPERATIONS/Modeling/ManipulateModelParameters/readme.txt

 - run the model
 - register the model with MIKE HYDRO BASIN adaptor
 - Open the model, go to ReservoirNote, right click on "R5 (Reservoir1)" and select "include all parameters"
+- Run the scenarion and update variable 'simulation' with correct simulation path

-Script TestListModelObject shows how the Get* functions work and will iterate over all model objects in model setup, scenario or simulation and display the properties and values.
+ListModelObject shows how the Get* functions work and will iterate over all model objects in model setup, scenario or simulation and display the properties and values.

-It assumes a default naming of group, scenario and simulations as a function of the model setup name.
+UpdateModelObject will edit the parameter called R5 (Reservoir 1)

+UpdateCrossSectionObject is usefull for MIKE 11 and MIKE HYDRO River models.

 GetObject – it will return an object representing the properties of a model object.
 If you know the structure of the model object the properties can be manipulated directory.